codefellows/seattle-dotnet-401d8/class11/resources/MVCSetup.md

 ```

 9. Add app.UseStaticFiles() under `Configure()` after mapping the route to allow the use of static files, such as css and js files.
+10. 10.
+Create a new folder in the project called "wwwroot"
 10. Create a new folder in the project called "Controllers"
 11. Create a new folder in the project called "Models"
 12. Create a new folder in the project called "Views"